VIGNESH1280/neuroChat_Application/README.md

-NeuroChat - Real-Time Chat Application
+NeuroChatApplication - A Real-Time Chat Application

 NeuroChat is a feature-rich real-time chat application built using React.js, Socket.io, and Express.js.
 It enables users to communicate instantly through direct messages and chat rooms, providing a seamless and interactive chatting experience.